-Unlike traditional sinus surgery, the Balloon Sinus Procedure does not require the removal the bone or tissue from sinus drainage pathways.
-Its objective is to reshape your anatomy to expand sinus pathways and restore drainage.
+Unlike traditional sinus surgery, this procedure does not require the removal of the bone or tissue from sinus drainage pathways.
+Its objective is to reshape your anatomy to expand pathways and restore drainage.
 It has proven to be an effective, lasting option for some patients whose symptoms do not resolve with medication.

 Inferior Turbinate Reduction

-The inferior turbinates are two submarine-shaped structures that exist inside your nose, one on each side.
+The inferior turbinates are two submarine-shaped structures inside your nose, one on each side.
 Their function is to warm and humidify air while inhaling.
-For patients who suffer from seasonal or perennial allergies, or from recurrent sinus infections, the inferior turbinates can become abnormally enlarged, and cause difficulty breathing from one or both sides of the nose.
-The inferior turbinates can be reduced in the office with local anesthesia or in the operating room with general anesthesia.
-In this procedure, a small incision is made at the front of each inferior turbinate, and a specialized instrument is used to remove the excess tissue in each turbinate while preserving the mucosal covering, so that the turbinates will be reduced in size but can continue to perform their normal function.
-This procedure is frequently performed in conjunction with other sinus procedures, but is an excellent stand-alone procedure for someone who has enlarged inferior turbinates causing difficulty breathing through his or her nose, and no other abnormalities.
+For patients who suffer from allergies or recurrent sinus infections, the inferior turbinates can become abnormally enlarged.
+This causes difficulty breathing from one or both sides of the nose.
+The inferior turbinates can be reduced in-office with local anesthesia or in the operating room with general anesthesia.
+A small incision is made at the front of each inferior turbinate and a specialized instrument is used to remove the excess tissue while preserving the mucosal covering.
+This is done so that the turbinates will be reduced in size but can continue to perform their normal function.
+This procedure is frequently performed in conjunction with other sinus procedures, but is an excellent stand-alone procedure for someone who has enlarged inferior turbinates causing difficulty breathing with no other abnormalities.

 The nasal septum has a truly central role in the appearance and function of the nose.
-This midline structure separates one side of the nose from the other, and contributes to the support of the bridge and tip of the nose.
-It is made up of cartilage in the front and bone in the back; deviations of the septum to one side can produce difficulty breathing through one or both sides of the nose, can block sinus passages, and can make the nose appear crooked.
+This midline structure separates one side of the nose from the other.
+It also contributes to the support of the bridge and tip of the nose.
+It is made up of cartilage in the front and bone in the back.
+Deviations of the septum to one side can produce difficulty breathing through one or both sides of the nose.
+It can also block sinus passages, and can make the nose appear crooked.
 Additionally, bony spurs can form on the septum and cause difficulty breathing on the side of the spur.
 Septoplasty is the surgical correction of these defects of the septum.
 If a defect is minor, septoplasty can be performed in the office; if more extensive work is required to fix the defects, the procedure is performed in the operating room under general anesthesia.

 Minimally-Invasive Sinus Surgery

-Minimally-Invasive Sinus Surgery at National Allergy & ENT is an extension of the Balloon Sinus Procedure, and is appropriate for patients who have more extensive sinus disease than can be treated with a balloon alone, but desire an in-office procedure with local anesthesia, less bleeding, and a shorter recovery time than traditional sinus surgery.
-During minimally-invasive sinus surgery, a thin endoscope is inserted into the nose for visualization, and a balloon is used to expand the passageways to the frontal, maxillary, and sphenoid sinuses.
-A specialized powered instrument is then used as needed to remove small nasal polyps, to open the ethmoid sinuses, and reduce the size of the inferior turbinates.
-If present, minor defects in the nasal septum can also be corrected.
+Minimally-Invasive Sinus Surgery at National Allergy & ENT is an extension of Balloon Sinus Procedure.
+It is appropriate for patients who have more extensive sinus disease than can be treated with a balloon alone, but desire an in-office procedure with local anesthesia, less bleeding, and a shorter recovery time than traditional surgery.
+During this surgery, a thin endoscope is inserted into the nose for visualization, and a balloon is used to expand the passageways to the frontal, maxillary, and sphenoid sinuses.
+A specialized instrument is then used to remove small nasal polyps, to open the ethmoid sinuses, and reduce the size of the inferior turbinates.
+Minor defects in the nasal septum can also be corrected.
 The overarching principle is to open the blocked nasal and sinus passages to restore normal physiologic function to the nose and sinuses, all while removing as little normal tissue as possible.

 Functional Endoscopic Sinus Surgery

-Functional Endoscopic Sinus Surgery is the current traditional method for performing sinus surgery.
+This surgery is the current traditional method for performing sinus surgery.
 It is performed in the operating room under general anesthesia.
-This is the best option for patients with a large amount of nasal polyps, allergic fungal sinusitis, extensive sinus disease, benign nasal tumors, or who have had prior sinus surgery.
-In this procedure, a thin endoscope is inserted into the nose for visualization, and the bone and mucosa at the sinus openings are removed to produce permanent larger openings to the sinuses.
-More tissue is usually removed in this procedure compared to minimally-invasive sinus surgery; however, this is necessitated by the nature of the diseases that are being treated, and the goal remains restoration of normal physiologic function of the nose and sinuses.
+This is the best option for patients with a large amount of nasal polyps, allergic fungal sinusitis, extensive sinus disease, benign nasal tumors, or who have had prior surgeries.
+In this procedure, a thin endoscope is first inserted into the nose for visualization.
+Next, the bone and mucosa at the sinus openings are removed to produce permanent larger openings.
+More tissue is usually removed in this procedure compared to minimally-invasive sinus surgery.
+This is necessitated by the nature of the diseases that are being treated.
+The goal of the procedure remains restoration of normal physiologic function of the nose and sinuses.
 Septoplasty and/or inferior turbinate reduction are often combined with functional endoscopic sinus surgery to fully address all areas of obstruction.